-Beginning January 1, 2020, to keep Healthy Michigan Plan coverage, beneficiaries will be required to:
+To keep Healthy Michigan Plan coverage, some HMP beneficiaries are required to:

-One of the following work or other qualifying activities:
+One or more of the following work or activities:

 - Participating in a tribal employment program